PositiveSumData/NationalOralHealthDataPortal/Data/Youth_Risk_Behavior_Survey/README.md

 The current Tableau viz contains two Stories: one for state level and one for school district level.
 Each story contains two dashboards: a geographic comparison on a selected mesasure, and a geography-specific presentation of all population stratifications at once.

+In the bottom left corner of both geographic comparison dashboards is a trend graph that appears once a user clicks on a geography from the dasbhoard.

 ## Status & Next Steps

 Consider going into the raw files to group years together or expand population stratifications.

-Considering presenting state trend data on the dental visit measure.